Therapeutic Use Exemption Applications

 A letter of approval or denial is normally sent within 3-5 days of receipt of a complete application, although this may take considerably longer it will take no longer than 21 days.

 Applications should be made at least 30 days before the athlete wishes to use the medication in question.

-Can the decision of the TUEC be overturned?
+Can the decision of the TUEC be Appealed?